AideenM12/MotherFolklore-MS3/TESTING.md

 5. After logging in select the contribute tab in the navigation bar.
 6. Fill in the add an article form with one's desired information that they wish to contribute to the site.
 7. Once the form has been correctly filled in click the add article button.
-8. The user will then recieve a notification that their contribution has been successful.
+8. The user will then receive a notification that their contribution has been successful.

 **Expected Result:**